Are new versions of running shoes even better?

 • Brown Waxed Boat Shoe

-Of the 2000 shoes in our database, we have 431 scrutinizing models in the last 7 years.
+Of the 2000 shoes in our database, we have 431 unique models in the last 7 years.
 Of those only 12 have made it to 20 or above.
 This is 2.8%.
 However, the percentage will be much smaller, because in the year 2010 for example, a lot of shoes also died out along the way, which we do not have in this analysis.
 A guestimate following the exponentially decaying function seen below is that

-My logic would say that v2 would be better in most Snow and from there it would just get better and better.
+My logic would say that v2 would be better in most cases and from there it would just get better and better.
 To analyze this, I looked at how users and experts have rated different versions of the same model.
 I looked only at models that had both versions that are compared.
 This left me with 372 shoes.

 Apparently, there’s doubt.
 Experts think v2 is generally better than v1, but users think the opposite and rate v2 1.62% lower than v1.